-The bright green color is similar to the leafy foliage on the trees in the rainforest, which makes excllent camouflage for the reptile.
-Eating small rodents, small mammals, and other snakes, the green tree python may ambush his prey from a tree branch above.
+The bright green color is similar to the leafy foliage on the trees in the rainforest which makes excellent camouflage for the reptile.
+The green tree python's natural prey is small rodents, small mammals and other snakes, and he may ambush his prey from a tree branch above.
 These snakes can live up to 20 years, and will reproduce many times in their lifetime.
 The green tree python lays about 6 to 30 eggs in holes in trees or in plants.
 Once hatched, the baby pythons are on their own to live independent lives in the forest.
 Young pythons are often hunted by large birds of prey and must continue to find shelter among the dense trees.

 The air is cooler under the leafy layers and perfect for orchids and ginger plants to grow.
-Small birds, insects and some amphibians find their home in the understory layer.
+Small birds, insects, and some amphibians find their home in the understory layer.
 Plants make suitable housing for insects and small amphibians.
 Scientists believe that rainforests are alive with thousands of different plant species.
-Many of these plants have been found to contain qualities that are helpful in the manufacturing of medicines for humans.
+Many of these plants have been found to contain life-sustaining medicinal qualities helpful in the manufacturing of medicines for humans.
 A perfect example of an understory creature that lives among the plants is the poison dart frog.
-These beauties look like shinny jewels, but they secrete toxins from their skin that can be deadly to other animals.
+These beauties look like shiny jewels, but they secrete toxins from their skin that can be deadly to others.
 Their beautiful bright colors act as a warning to predators to stay away.
 Dart frogs are small but mighty creatures about one and a half inches long.
 They communicate with vocal sounds and can be identified by their calls.
-Dart frogs prefer to eat ants, termites and other small insects.
+Dart frogs prefer to eat ants, termites, and other small insects.
 Most species of dart frogs lay their eggs in a gelatinous mass.
 The eggs hatch into tadpoles that climb on the back of the parent frog, that then carries them to a pool of water where they begin the journey to adulthood through metamorphosis.
 As young dart frogs, they live independently among the many frog species in the rainforest.

+Reptiles and amphibians in the rainforest have adapted to life in their own habitats.
+Scientists believe that there are countless undiscovered species in the rainforests and each with its own unique type of shelter, food, and behavior.
+Due to the density of the rainforest, many species may exist in the more remote areas that are difficult to see or reach.
 The canopy layer of the forest extends approximately 90 feet above the ground.
 Trees in this layer are covered with vines and other plants, which is a popular place for large parrots, Morpho butterflies, and squirrel monkeys.
-The emergent layer is the uppermost part of the rainforest.
+The emergent layer is the upper most part of the rainforest.
 The tallest trees can reach heights of 200 feet above the forest floor.
 This layer receives the most sunlight and acts as an umbrella for the layers below.
 Harpy eagles and howler monkeys are common residents of the emergent layer.